Niveditha-04/Enterprise-knowledge-graph-agent/README.md

 | Chroma retrieval | No LLM | Fixed `n_results=3` |
 | Synthesis | One LLM call | Grounded on provided evidence blocks only |

 There is **no planning loop**, no dynamic tool selection, no multi-step reasoning over arbitrary tools, no memory across requests, no goal decomposition, and no agent-chosen iteration count.
 The pipeline is **predetermined**: classify → (optional graph query) → (optional ticket search) → synthesize.
-Calling it an "Enterprise Knowledge Graph **Agent**" is a **project name**, not an architecture description.
-In an interview, say: *"It's a hybrid RAG + graph QA workflow with three fixed branches and bounded repair — not an autonomous agent."*
+Calling it an "Enterprise Knowledge Graph **Agent**" is a **project name**, not an architecture description. *"It's a hybrid RAG + graph QA workflow with three fixed branches and bounded repair — not an autonomous agent."*

 ---